by admin | Dec 4, 2020 | Home exterior

 3. Windows with Eaves

 Finally, Craftsman-style homes are well-known for their large windows with overhanging eaves.
 The most commonly used styles are double hung and casement, although newer ones tend to have varying styles in one home ranging from picture to both bay and bow windows.
-The key trait here are the eaves which is another defining feature that separates it from the old Victorian style model house.
+The key trait here is the eaves which is another defining feature that separates it from the old Victorian-style model house.

-At Stonebridge Roofing, Waterproofing and Exteriors, we are experts at home exterior renovations.
-Whether you need a new gable roof installed or are looking for an attractive but resilient siding for your Craftsman home, our state-certified construction professionals will make sure your project is done right every time.
+At Stonebridge Roofing, Waterproofing, and Exteriors, we are experts at home exterior renovations.
+Whether you need a new gable roof installed or are looking for attractive but resilient siding for your Craftsman home, our state-certified construction professionals will make sure your project is done right every time.

 Get in touch with us at (904) 262-6636 to learn more about our roofing, siding, and window services.
 We are roof repair experts serving homeowners throughout Jacksonville.